nickxwong/Etch-a-Sketch/README.md

 Etch-a-Sketch is a drawing application that has users create lines with their mouse.

 # Technologies & Languages
-HTML, CSS, JavaScript
+HTML, CSS, JavaScript, html2canvas

 # Planned features
-- Update UI to look similar to a real-life Etch-a-Sketch
-- Ability to change colors
+- The ability to select colors
-- Have each pass through intensify/darken color
-- Ability to download grid or copy to clipboard
+- A gradient rainbow mode
+- A randomized rainbow mode
-- Have a user-submitted gallery
+- A user-submitted gallery